-9 weeks before the General Assembly is the deadline for: 197 applications of presidency 198 6 weeks before the General Assembly is the deadline for: 199 registration of delegates 200 applications of organisations for associate, candidate or full membership 201 202 applications of Secretary General candidates applications for the FYEG nominee to the EGP Committee 203 4 Weeks before the General Assembly is the deadline for: 204 submission of resolutions 205 amendments to the Political Platform, the Internal Rules and Procedures and the 206 Strategic Plan 207 Reports and Plans to be sent out to Member Organisations 208 Executive Committee candidates 209 Financial Control and Advisory Committee candidates 210 Ecosprinter Editorial Board candidates 211 the submission of proposals to add point to the GA agenda, any such proposal 212 must be signed by one-twentieth of the full member organisations, as detailed in 213 the Statutes 214 In case the number of candidates is less than the number of positions open 215 and/or if the gender quota is not met, the Executive Committee will re-open the 216 217 call for additional candidates of the underrepresented gender and/or positions with lacking candidates.
-218 publication of Candidacies
+the financial control and advisory committee 179 the ecosprinter editorial board 180 the FYEG representative to the EGP committee 181 the presidency 182 10 weeks before the General Assembly: 183 The Executive Committee must also organise an online information session, 184 explaining the functioning of the General Assembly and promoting the different 185 open positions.
+186 9 weeks before the General Assembly is the deadline for: 187 applications of presidency 188 6 weeks before the General Assembly is the deadline for: 189 registration of delegates 190 applications of organisations for associate, candidate or full membership 191 applications of Secretary General candidates 192 applications for the FYEG nominee to the EGP Committee 193 4 Weeks before the General Assembly is the deadline for: 194 submission of resolutions 195 196 amendments to the Political Platform, the Internal Rules and Procedures and the Strategic Plan 197 Reports and Plans to be sent out to Member Organisations 198 199 Executive Committee candidates

-3 weeks before the General Assembly is the deadline for:

-Page 9 / 54
+Financial Control and Advisory Committee candidates

-- publication of Executive Committee recommendations on potential member - organisations (for full, candidate or associate membership) - publication of Executive Committee recommendations on exclusion and/or - suspension of member organisations - sending the GA agenda, as detailed in the Statutes - 2 weeks before the General Assembly is the deadline for: - publication of support for candidates - 1 week before the General Assembly is the deadline for: - amendments to the resolutions, Activity Plan and Financial Plan - Other deadlines: - The deadline for submitting emergency resolutions must be 2 days before the - start of the General Assembly.
-At the end of the General Assembly's first day, - the assembly sets a deadline for amendments to the emergency resolutions.

-2.5.
-Submission of resolutions and amendments

-- 235 At the general assembly Full Member Organisations and the Executive Committee - have the right to submit resolutions, and amendments to resolutions, the - political platform, the activity and financial plan, the strategic plan, the - statutes and the IRPs, bearing in mind the deadlines specified under 2.4. - Support of 3 Full Member Organizations is needed in order to table an emergency - resolution.
+- 201 Ecosprinter Editorial Board candidates - the submission of proposals to add point to the GA agenda, any such proposal - must be signed by one-twentieth of the full member organisations, as detailed in - the Statutes - In case the number of candidates is less than the number of positions open - and/or if the gender quota is not met, the Executive Committee will re-open the - call for additional candidates of the underrepresented gender and/or positions - with lacking candidates. - 3 weeks before the General Assembly is the deadline for: - publication of Candidacies - publication of Executive Committee recommendations on potential member - organisations (for full, candidate or associate membership) - publication of Executive Committee recommendations on exclusion and/or - suspension of member organisations - sending the GA agenda, as detailed in the Statutes - 2 weeks before the General Assembly is the deadline for: - publication of support for candidates - 1 week before the General Assembly is the deadline for: - amendments to the resolutions, Activity Plan and Financial Plan - Other deadlines: - The deadline for submitting emergency resolutions must be 2 days before the - start of the General Assembly.
+At the end of the General Assembly's first day, - the assembly sets a deadline for amendments to the emergency resolutions. - 2.5.
+Submission of resolutions and amendments - 225 At the general assembly Full Member Organisations and the Executive Committee - have the right to submit resolutions, and amendments to resolutions, the - political platform, the activity and financial plan, the strategic plan, the

-2.6.
-Presidency

-- The General Assembly confirms the Presidency proposed by the Executive Committee - before any other decisions are made. - The Presidency then: - chairs the meetings and discussions at the General Assembly - prepares the resolutions, amendments and voting procedures for the General is responsible for taking the minutes of the General Assembly

-247 Assembly

-The Presidency:

-- consists of four to six people who must not be candidates to any positions at the General Assembly. - can be suspended and simultaneously replaced with an absolute two-third majority by the assembly.
-Such a vote of no-confidence can be demanded by at least 5% of the delegates, who must present people for the new Presidency.

-2.7.
-Participation fee
+- statutes and the IRPs, bearing in mind the deadlines specified under 2.4. - Support of 3 Full Member Organizations is needed in order to table an emergency - resolution. - 2.6.
+Presidency - The General Assembly confirms the Presidency proposed by the Executive Committee - before any other decisions are made. - The Presidency then: - chairs the meetings and discussions at the General Assembly - prepares the resolutions, amendments and voting procedures for the General Assembly - is responsible for taking the minutes of the General Assembly - The Presidency: - consists of four to six people who must not be candidates to any positions at the General Assembly. - can be suspended and simultaneously replaced with an absolute two-third majority by the assembly.
+Such a vote of no-confidence can be demanded by at least 5% of the delegates, who must present people for the new Presidency. - 2.7.
+Participation fee - A participation fee to the General Assembly can be set up if the Treasurer finds it necessary. - The following participants of the General Assembly are exempt from paying the participation fee: - One delegate per Full, Candidate and Associate Member Organisation,